xybu/cs590-map/testbed_mapping_v2/README.md

 * `pm.MIN_SWITCH_CPU_SHARE`
 * `pm.MAX_SWITCH_CPU_SHARE`

+A PM is "overloaded" (or "over-utilized") if ...

+A PM is "under-utilized" if ...

 ### Parameters

 The algorithm takes a set of parameters from user.
 Some adjusts the requirement tightness and some tunes the step size.
 Those values do not change after program is loaded.
 Some notable ones are: